 Reboot your computer and check to see if the screen is working properly.

-Fix 2: Clear any existed viruses
+Fix 2: Clear any existing viruses

 The ‘laptop white screen’ issue may be caused by a virus attack.